How to Buy a Restaurant in 5 Steps (+ Free Checklist)

-- Code updates: Some local licensing authorities require upgrades when a business changes hands.
+- Code updates: If you had to make updates to the location, you’ll likely need new inspections from health and fire departments.
 Check with the appropriate authorities to ensure you have met all the necessary requirements.

 - Renovations: The transition time also allows you or the seller to make any renovations that are required.